istamosh/refresh-repo/README.md

 - git branch                                              = view the branch name you are working on marked by asterisk (*)
 - git branch -a                                           = view all detailed local and remote branches
 - git branch -d <branchname>                              = delete a local branch
+- git branch <branchname> <hash>                          = create a local branch based on revision hash (start at one point in commit history based on hash number)
-- git checkout -b <branch name>                           = switch branch to new desired branch name, any changes within local before adding and commiting will be dragged into new branch
+- git checkout -b <branch name>                           = switch local branch to new desired branch name and make it active, any changes within local before adding and commiting will be dragged into new branch
 - git checkout main                                       = switch active branch to "main" branch
 - git diff <branch name>                                  = compare difference changes between current branch and branch name (quit diff by pressing q (like vim editor))
 - git push -u origin <branch name>                        = push local branch into remote branch by upstream (if the remote branch didn't have the corresponding branch already) (-u is the same as --set-upstream)